bokeh/bokeh/sphinx/source/docs/quickstart.rst

 ~~~~~~
 Axes are a very important type of guide and are automatically managed by bokeh
 when a new plot is created.
 It's very easy to customize plot axes as you have seen
 in the previous examples.
-With the plotting library you can have access to the axis
+With the plotting API you can have access to the axis
 configuration directly specifying some keyword arguments when calling figure or one
 of the glyphs.
 Plotting also expose access to the axes by explicitly calling axis
 method (as show in the next example).
 Please refer to :ref:`userguide_objects_axes`